EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 $ dotnet ef migrations add AddUniqueIndexesToLookupTables
 ```

 That will result in a new migration script in `Migrations/{TIMESTAMP}_AddUniqueIndexesToLookupTables.cs`.
-It's `Up` method looks like this:
+Its `Up` method looks like this:

 ```cs
 protected override void Up(MigrationBuilder migrationBuilder)